-Creative Writing from Inside – Click here to read a variety of poems, scenes, and letters written by incarcerated actors.
+Creative Writing from Inside – Click here to read a variety of poems, scenes, and letters written by actors who are incarcerated.

-Success Stories – Coming soon, learn about some of the accomplished participants in our Social Justice programs, many of whom are available to hire for speaking engagements and community forums.
+Success Stories – Learn about some of the accomplished participants in our Social Justice programs, many of whom are available to hire for speaking engagements and community forums.

 Dameion Brown speaks about the value of Shakespeare for Social Justice in prison and the changes the program brought about at Solano Prison when he was incarcerated

 Dameion’s Story (25 minutes)

 Dameion speaks at the Commonwealth Club, July 15, 2019 (audio, 1 hour)

 Dameion speaks at Juliana Carlucci’s home, February 9, 2020 (1 hour)

 Shakespeare in Prison – Al Jazera USA’s 2.5 minute video that has received over 8 million views.

 Prison Bridges – a 12 minute video about Shakespeare at San Quentin and the healing power of arts in corrections, by David White (2012)